 To request to join CFG’s Finance in Grantmaking special interest group, please email: firstname.lastname@example.org

-Previously known as the Charities Consortium, the Large Charities special interest group (LCSIG) was set up in 2008 to address the challenges that are common for charities with an annual income of £25m+.
+Previously known as the Charities Consortium, the Large Charities special interest group (LCSIG) was set up to address the challenges that are common for charities with an annual income of £25m+.

 Membership of the group is automatic for qualifying charities that join CFG or renew their membership, and news of events and other group communications are sent to the primary contact.